 N.B: The armbar steps mentioned above may differ from one BJJ position to another.
 So, make sure to glance at the variations of the technique coming in the following sections.

 The armbar is a fantastic submission with various variations that you should study and practice as much as possible.
-Moreover, the armbar is achievable from multiple positions, including closed guard, spider guard, mount, side control, and others.
-In other words, you can get an armbar practically from everywhere, which is why fighters enjoy this submission.
+Moreover, it is achievable from multiple positions, including closed guard, spider guard, mount, side control, and others.
+In other words, you can get an arm bar hold practically from everywhere, which is why fighters enjoy this submission.

 As a result, practicing some other variations will assist you in improving your overall jiu-jitsu performance.
 That is why you should look at the setups that follow.
 Have a good time!